hazalkoom/mvc-coffeeShop/README.md

 6. Submit product reviews and ratings
 7. Manage your profile and dashboard
 8. Checkout your cart
+9. View order history

+### For Administrators 🆕
+1. Navigate to `http://localhost:3001/admin` in your browser
+2. Login with admin credentials
+3. Access the admin dashboard with analytics
+4. Manage products (add, edit, delete)
+5. View and manage customer orders
+6. Monitor sales and performance metrics
+7. Update inventory levels
+8. Generate reports

 ## MVC Routes (Traditional Web Routes)